What Is Harissa? And How to Use It (+ Easy Recipes)

 Serve the chicken with some minced cilantro for an extra hit of flavour.

-Try this harissa honey chicken recipe (from The endless meal).
+Try this harissa honey chicken recipe (from The Endless Meal).

 Grilled harissa chicken